Desiccated thyroid extract

-Desiccated thyroid, also known as thyroid extract, is thyroid gland that has been dried and powdered for medical use.
-It is used to treat hypothyroidism.
-It is less preferred than levothyroxine.
+Desiccated thyroid extract (DTE), is thyroid gland that has been dried and powdered for medical use.
+It is used to treat hypothyroidism, but less preferred than levothyroxine.
 It is taken by mouth.
 Maximal effects may take up to three weeks to occur.

 Side effects may occur from excessive doses.
-This may include weight loss, fever, headache, anxiety, trouble sleeping, arrythmias, and heart failure.
+This may include weight loss, fever, headache, anxiety, trouble sleeping, arrhythmias, and heart failure.
 Other side effects may include allergic reactions.
 Use in pregnancy and breastfeeding is generally safe.
 Regular blood tests are recommended to verify the appropriateness of the dose.
 They contain a mixture of thyroxine (T4) and triiodothyronine (T3).